MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-localpoliciessecurityoptions.md

 This security setting specifies a text message that is displayed to users when they sign in.

-This text is often used for legal reasons, for example, to warn users about the ramifications of misusing company information or to warn them that their actions may be audited.
+This text is often used for legal reasons.
+For example, to warn users about the ramifications of misusing company information or to warn them that their actions may be audited.

-Default: No message.
+Default: No message

+This policy supports the following:
-Value type is string.
-Supported operations are Add, Get, Replace, and Delete.
+- Supported value type is string.
+- Supported operations are Add, Get, Replace, and Delete.

 <!--/Description-->
 <!--RegistryMapped-->